 Each project will be turned over to the client after completion.
-Thus, one important aspect of each project will be the supporting documentation.

-8. Course Materials
+Course Materials

 There are no required or recommended textbooks, software or course packets to be purchased for this course.
 You will be provided with any and all software, hardware, and documentation required to complete your team project.